COS301-SE-2021/Bean-Bag/README.md

 - <b>develop </b>- this branch contains pre-production code.
 - <b>backend-develop</b> - this branch contains pre-production backend code.
 - <b>module-develop</b>- this branch contains the backend code for specific subsystems/modules in the system.
 When the features from the backend are complete, they are merged into module-develop.
-- <b>feature-module-feature_name</b> - this branch is used to develop new backend features for a specific module.
+- <b>feature-backend-module-feature_name</b> - this branch is used to develop new backend features for a specific module.
+- <b>feature-frontend-module-feature_name</b> - this branch is used to develop new frontend features for a specific module.
 - <b>frontend-develop</b> -this branch contains pre-production front-end code.

 ---